 There are many benefits to your loved one lowering his or her blood pressure.
 They include:

 - Reducing his or her risk of stroke;

 - Reducing his or her risk of suffering a heart attack; and

 Hire a Home Healthcare Worker Who can Help you Loved One Manage his or her Medication

-If your loved one qualifies for free home healthcare services under the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), contact our team at United Energy Workers Healthcare and Four Corners Health Care to schedule your initial consultation with us to learn more about the services we provide.
+If your loved one qualifies for free home healthcare services under the Radiation Exposure Compensation Act (RECA) or Department of Labor – Energy Employees Occupational Illness Compensation Program (DOL EEOICPA), contact our team at United Energy Workers Healthcare and Four Corners Health Care to schedule your initial consultation with us to learn more about the services we provide.
 During your consultation, we will answer all of your questions and help you advocate for your elderly loved one.